 “Adolescents already have irregular menses and you can’t use ultrasound for adolescents as their ovaries can naturally look polycystic,” Bowman said.
 “It can take a little while to make a diagnosis.
 If a teen has a workup that doesn’t reflect polycystic ovary syndrome, but still has irregular periods, or acne and weight issues, then she should be reevaluated.”

-Polycystic ovary syndrome puts women at risk for additional health issues, including cardiovascular disease, obesity, diabetes, mood disorders and sleep apnea, so it’s important to treat.
-A healthy diet and regular exercise are the first line treatment, and often, a doctor will recommend losing weight.
+PCOS puts women at risk for additional health issues, including cardiovascular disease, obesity, diabetes, mood disorders and sleep apnea, so it’s important to treat.
+A healthy diet and regular exercise are the first lines of treatment, and often, a doctor will recommend losing weight.

 “It doesn’t take that much weight to make a difference.
 Losing five to ten percent of your weight can help restore ovulatory function,” Bowman said.
 “But it can be really, really hard to do.”